Stuycs-K/final-project-8-ful-perveza/WORKLOG.md

 ### 6/11/23

 Made some fixes to zone, and added the visual and audio cues for zone.
-End of project with essentially all feautures met.
+End of project with essentially all features met.

 ## Arshan Pervez